james5418/james5418.github.io/index.md

 Hi, I am Peng-Jui (James) Wang!
 {:.lead}

 I'm currently a Master's student in Computer Science at the [University of California, San Diego](https://ucsd.edu){:target="_blank" rel="noopener noreferrer"}.
-I'm a software developer specializing in backend engineering, and I possess a keen interest in various technical domains like cloud computing and mobile technology.
+I'm a software developer specializing in backend engineering, and I possess a keen interest in various technical domains like cloud computing, distributed systems, and mobile technology.

 Over the past two years, I have completed three internships in backend development, where I gained hands-on experience in building efficient systems, managing databases, and applying DevOps practices.
 With my expertise and passion, I look forward to contributing to impactful projects and continuing my professional growth in the tech industry.